 We can recommend a selection of excellent restaurants and pubs for eating out, plus help with local maps and directions for walks.
 Booking: Telephone 01305 851503 or email firstname.lastname@example.org

-Price: October to April £100 per night per room, bed and breakfast.
+Price: October to March £110 per night per room bed and breakfast.

-July and August are £125 per night per room, bed and breakfast.
+April, May and June £125 per night per room bed and breakfast.